Freight Shipping from El Paso to Miami

 How much does it cost to ship freight from El Paso to Miami?

-Full truckload (FTL) rates from El Paso, TX to Miami, FL currently range from $4,588-$5,655 for a standard dry van load over the 2,134-mile route.
+Full truckload (FTL) rates from El Paso, TX to Miami, FL currently range $4,588-$5,655 (roughly $2.17-$2.67 per mile over 2,134 miles).
 LTL shipments typically cost $1,374-$2,214 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from El Paso to Miami?